 1. What is a pattern collection?

 A collection is simply three to seven patterns with a consistent color palette, artistic style and trend focus.
 All of the patterns work together and support one another.

-Collections are used in both textile and surface pattern design products, including: fabric, apparel, stationary, home goods and other surfaces.
+Collections are used in both textile and surface design products, including: fabric, apparel, stationary, home goods and other surfaces.

 2. Why are collections important?

 Pattern collections simplify the decision making process for buyers.

 Home quilters and sewers like to purchase collections because they know that the colors and patterns are going to compliment one another and their final product is going to be gorgeous.
 Rather than choosing five fabrics from a fabric store filled with hundreds of options, they can find one collection that they like and then purchase yardage of each pattern within the collection.

 Apparel and home decor manufacturers like to purchase collections because it allows them to easily merchandise their products.
 For example, a bedding designer may need several patterns for their next collection.
 Most consumers do not want the same pattern on their duvet cover, sheet set and bed skirt, so having several patterns that work well together, but are not too similar is ideal.

 3. What types of patterns are used?